JAYJAYTEE12/WickedUtilities/README.md

 A forge utilities mod for WickedPrison.
 This mod comes with overlays/tools and utilities for the server WickedPrison that could not be used in vanilla Minecraft.

+## Discalimer

+This mod is in BETA.
+It may have bugs or glitches but if you believe it is game breaking you can open an [issue](https://github.com/JAYJAYTEE12/WickedUtilities/issues).
+If for some reason you're unable to open an issue, contact me on discord JAYJAYTEE#0001

 ## Installation

 Use the releases [page](https://github.com/JAYJAYTEE12/WickedUtilities/releases) to install WickedUtilities.